TestAndWin/e2e-test-coverage/README.md

 - Add forgot password feature

 # Further Ideas
-- Allow to re-order areas and features
-- Create area + feature automatically when uploading reports
 - Allow to add bugs in production (Ticket Number, Short Desc, severity).
 Or better: get this automatically
-- Allow to use more than one product / maintain products
 - Include SLA data, e.g. from Datadog